7 Deadly Sins of Property Management Monday, May 23, 2016

-You might be considering the possibility of renting out your property, but make sure you understand everything that is involved in property management.
+You might be considering the possibility of leasing or renting out your property; however, make sure you understand everything that is involved in property management, first.
 Leasing your property is not as simple as finding a tenant and collecting rent.
 It involves contracts, maintenance, and much more.

 The Robert Weiler Company currently manages millions of dollars in commercial properties and has almost eight decades of experience in property management.
 That’s why we understand that making a mistake is a natural part of the rental process, especially for first-time property managers.
 Avoid the 7 deadly sins of property management, below:

 - Incomplete Tenant Screening and Interviewing: The phrase “trust your gut” doesn’t necessarily apply when verifying that tenants will meet their monthly rental obligations.
 Make sure you verify credit and income.
 This authentication may cost you, but it is worth the peace-of-mind.
 And, ask for references from past landlords.
 Due diligence, especially in the beginning of the relationship, is immensely important to a successful landlord-tenant relationship.

 - Generic Lease Agreement: Don’t just download a lease agreement from a simple Google search.
 The lease agreement must include specifics of your property and the laws of your municipality.
 Even if you do use a template you found online, hire an attorney to review the details and revise.